 Childcare, unlike some industries, requires a combination of education and licensing or certification.
 If you are planning to become a facility director, you will likely have to pass a background check and meet other requirements outlined by your state.

-To start your journey, you should consider a Bachelor of Arts in Early Childhood Education Administration.
+To start your journey, you may want to consider a Bachelor of Arts in Early Childhood Education Administration.

 What Is a Bachelor’s in Early Childhood Education Administration?